KiNeMspA/medtrackr/README.md

   - Implement `history_screen.dart` and `settings_screen.dart` with National Geographic styling.
   - Add notification system using `flutter_local_notifications`.
   - Test UI on multiple devices for responsiveness.
+  -   - Resolved dependency error for `path_provider_android ^2.2.18` by updating `pubspec.yaml` to use `path_provider: ^2.1.5`.
+  - Added tap animation to `MedicationCard` in `home_screen.dart` using `ScaleTransition` and `AnimationController`.
+  - Verified Gradle configuration in `settings.gradle` and `app/build.gradle`.
+  - Continued National Geographic-inspired UI with yellow accents and swipeable cards.
+- **Outcomes**:
+  - Fixed dependency resolution, enabling successful `flutter pub get`.
+  - Enhanced `MedicationCard` with a subtle scaling animation on tap.
+  - Maintained accessibility with `Semantics` for screen readers.
+- **Pending Tasks**:
+  - Implement `history_screen.dart` and `settings_screen.dart` with matching UI styling.
+  - Add notification system using `flutter_local_notifications`.
+  - Test UI on multiple devices for responsiveness.
+  - Add navigation to medication details from `MedicationCard` tap.

 ## To-Do List
 - Short-term: